 - Make sure to craft beliavable logs: all it takes is one wrong log entry for you to get outed and killed.

-- The Operation Leader can use Strike Deal to convert up to two players per game into moles (Field Operations Class,Investigative Class,Offensive Class): while an extra vote in certainly important, don’t be afraid of bussing them (openly accusing them) in order to make yourself more belivable and buy time when necessary.
+- The Agent Leader can use Strike Deal to convert up to two players per game into moles (Field Operations Class,Investigative Class,Offensive Class): while an extra vote in certainly important, don’t be afraid of bussing them (openly accusing them) in order to make yourself more belivable and buy time when necessary.

 - Make use of choke points when possible in the network topology to slow down NETSEC’s progress.
 Be aware that Denial of Service could stop you from using Rollback and Alter Logs.